pukinidev/spukify_back/README.md

 # Spukify Backend Project

+## About the project

+### Author

+Valeria Caro

+### Description

+TO-DO: Add a brief description

 ## How to run the project?
 ### Local
-- First install dependencies and then in VSCODE just press play buttom.
+- First install dependencies and then in Visual Studio Code just press play buttom.
 You need to change the database settings and use SQLITE, POSTGRESQL or another one that you like.
 ```python
 pip3 install -r requirements.txt
 ```